Tom-Nagy/walking-around/README.md

 To Clone a repository Using GitPod, take the following steps :

 1. Create a GitHub account.
-2. Intall the Gitpod [extention](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki) for Chrome or [Add-on](https://addons.mozilla.org/en-GB/firefox/addon/gitpod/) for Firefox.
+2. Install the GitPod [extension](https://chrome.google.com/webstore/detail/gitpod-dev-environments-i/dodmmooeoklaejobgleioelladacbeki) for Chrome or [Add-on](https://addons.mozilla.org/en-GB/firefox/addon/gitpod/) for Firefox.
 3. Navigate to the corresponding repository.
-4. Click ont the **Gitpod** button on the top right of the files list.
+4. Click ont the **GitPod** button on the top right of the files list.
 5. This will open a workspace on GitPod where you can work on the repository locally.

->The very first time that you do this, you need to connect Gitpod and GitHub together.
+>The very first time that you do this, you need to connect GitPod and GitHub together.
 You need to log in with GitHub and launch your workspace (As explain above).
-And then you need to authorize Gitpod to be able to access your GitHub account.
-You agree to Gitpod's terms and conditions, and then create a free account.
+And then you need to authorize GitPod to be able to access your GitHub account.
+You agree to GitPod's terms and conditions, and then create a free account.
 Then, it will open the workspace for you.
-Extrait from : "Creating a GitPod Workspace" on [Code Institute Full Stack Software Developement Programme](https://codeinstitute.net/full-stack-software-development-diploma/), by Matt Rudge.
+Quote from : "Creating a GitPod Workspace" on [Code Institute Full Stack Software Development Programme](https://codeinstitute.net/full-stack-software-development-diploma/), by Matt Rudge.

 ### Using GitHub Desktop

 An other option is available : GitHub Desktop.
 It consist of cloning a repository from GitHub to GitHub Desktop.
-For full informations about how to use this option, please visit [GitHub Docs](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-a-repository-from-github-to-github-desktop).
+For full information about how to use this option, please visit [GitHub Docs](https://docs.github.com/en/desktop/contributing-and-collaborating-using-github-desktop/cloning-a-repository-from-github-to-github-desktop).

 ### Forking